District of Columbia is an independent city and became the capital of the United States on June 11, 1800.

 Websites for studying about Washington, D.C.

-As part of President and Mrs. Obama's commitment to open the White House to as many Americans as possible, Google Art Project and the White House have allowed a 360 Street View camera to capture the rooms that are featured on the public tour.
+Google Art Project and the White House have allowed a 360 Street View camera to capture the rooms that are featured on the public tour.
 Now anyone, anywhere, can experience the history and art of the White House via their computer.

 From the Library of Congress.
 Games and stories of America's past.